 Placing a child with an adoptive family through open adoption means the adoptive family has been chosen by the baby’s birth mother or birth parents.
 This ability to choose helps birth moms and extended birth families feel confident knowing the baby will be going to a family that will love, protect, and cherish him or her.

 Adoptive parents that walk out of the hospital with a new child to raise will be very excited about their brand new life together.
 This moment is the beginning of a new chapter.

-However, one final detail needs to be in place: the final adoption court hearing that will officially recognize them as the adoptive parents.
+However, one final detail needs to be in place before the happy adoption day: the final adoption court hearing that will officially recognize them as the adoptive parents.